Friday, November 28, 2014

 2. visit the post office with a photograph of your house and get to know the employees

-We also offer a bottle of cold water, or a soda to any of the delivery people hired to drop off bank statements, utility bills, or parcels.
+We also offer a bottle of cold water or a soda to any of the delivery people hired to drop off bank statements, utility bills, or parcels.
 A little kindness goes a long way towards getting great service.

-As for how to find us, that easy!
-We either say we are on Aeropuerto across from the high school basketball court, or we say we are next door to Casa Luna Turquesa.
+As for how to find us, that's easy!
+We either say we are on Aeropuerto Road across from the high school basketball court, or we say we are next door to Casa Luna Turquesa.
 Richard and Linda have been here on Isla longer than we have, and most people know where they live.
 It's simple!